What is Unimal?

 The Unimal language

-signature #MP at the beginning of the line, with optional preceding
+a signature #MP at the beginning of the line,

 #MP

-source code file.
-Any line starting with an #MP is considered a Unimal
+Any line starting with an #MP is considered a

 very simple: Unimal finds any occurrence of the sequence